abrosen/Rosen-CannedFood/README.md

     - +2 Ate canned fine meal
     - -6 Ate canned nutrient paste meal
       - "Why would someone make this?
 I'd rather eat cooked bugs!"
+    - VCE has a ate canned food thought.
+We can override that and set that to -2